 Severance pay received upon either retirement or leaving a company is included in an individual’s taxable income but is taxed separately from global income or capital gains.
 A deduction depending on the service period and additional deduction depending on income level are available.
 The calculation method differs depending on the year in which the employee retires or leaves and the total service period of the employee.

 Individuals can request a 50% tax-exempt treatment for certain types of income (specified below) by submitting an application to the appropriate tax authorities through their employers.

-- Wages and salaries received by a foreign researcher working in a qualified research centre for two years from the date the expatriate commences rendering services in Korea.
+- Wages and salaries received by a foreign researcher working in a qualified research centre for five years from the date the expatriate commences rendering services in Korea.